Cluster Aware Graph Anomaly Detection: Proposed Framework

-To address the issue shown in Theorem~\ref{theorem_1}, we propose a similarity-guided graph contrastive loss to minimize the difference between the similarity of soft assignment and the similarity of node representations given any pair of nodes as follows:
+To mitigate potential bias introduced by low-quality soft membership assignments, we propose a similarity-guided graph contrastive loss that minimizes the difference between the similarity of the soft assignment and the similarity of node representations for any pair of nodes.
+This is formulated as follows:

-where $\bm{M} = \bm{S}^{1}\bm{S}^{2} \dotsm \bm{S}^{L}$ is the soft assignment matrix and $\tau$ is the temperature.
-Notice that the advantage of $\mathcal{L}_2$ over many existing contrastive learning losses (\eg, $\mathcal{L}_1$) is that $\mathcal{L}_2$ does not impose a constraint to force a pair $(u_i,u_j)$ to be positive if node $u_i$ and node $u_j$ are likely to be assigned to the same cluster.
-Instead, $\mathcal{L}_2$ aims to learn the hidden representations such that the representations of node $u_i$ and node $u_j$ are expected to be close in the latent space if their soft memberships are similar.
-The existing unpooling operator also aims to restore the structure along with the node attributes of the graph~\cite{gao2019graph}.
-Inspired by this, we propose to take the graph topological structure into consideration, and the similarity-guided graph contrastive loss could be reformulated by:
+where $\bm{\bar{M}}$ is the soft assignment matrix computed in Eq.~\ref{graph_pooling}. $\mathcal{L}_2$ aims to learn the hidden representations such that the representations of node $u_i$ and node $u_j$ are expected to be close in the latent space if their soft membership assignments are similar.
+Following the idea of many existing methods restoring graph structure along with the node attributes of the graph~\cite{DBLP:conf/nips/QiaoP23, zheng2021generative, ahmed2021neighborhood, DBLP:conf/pkdd/HuangPMP22}, we propose to take the graph topological structure into consideration, reformulating the similarity-guided graph contrastive loss as: